yariker/MvvmMicro/README.md

 - Avoid [feature kreep](https://en.wikipedia.org/wiki/Feature_creep) – only core MVVM types and services are included, such as `RelayCommand`, `ObservableObject` and a simple `IMessenger`.

 ## Supported platforms
-- .NET Framework 4.5 (WPF)
+- .NET Framework 4.5 & .NET 5.0 (WPF)
-- .NET Standard 2.0 (UWP, Xamarin.Forms)
+- .NET Standard 2.0 (Xamarin.Forms)
+- Universal Windows Platform

 ## Installation
 The primary way to use MvvmMicro is by adding the [nuget](https://www.nuget.org/packages/MvvmMicro) package to your project: